 Treatment of this condition must involve a multi-faceted approach in order to achieve good results and should include the following:

 (1) Bioidentical adrenal and thyroid hormone supplementation to restore optimal adrenal and thyroid hormone levels if found to be deficient or imbalanced.

 (2) Support Mitochondrial function – A number of studies have demonstrated that there is mitochondrial dysfunction in chronic fatigue syndrome and fibromyalgia patients.
 The mitochondria are the energy factories inside all cells where sugar is burned and energy is produced in the form of ATP (adenosine-tri-phosphate).
 When the mitochondria are not working properly inadequate energy production is the result and thus the cells and tissues of the body are starved for energy.
 This abnormality may be the common endpoint for all the dysfunctions present in CFS and fibromyalgia.
 No sugar is burned resulting in weight gain, and no energy is produced, resulting in fatigue, muscle pain, poor concentration, gastrointestinal dysfunction, headaches, etc.

-(3) Enhance Immunity with low dose naltrexone and eliminate any pathogens – Eradicate any pathogens such as bacteria, virus’, candida or parasites that may be present and support your immune system dysfunction.
+(3) Enhance Immunity and eliminate any pathogens – Eradicate any pathogens such as bacteria, virus’, candida or parasites that may be present and support your immune system dysfunction.

 (4) Detoxification including alkalinise your body.
 Dietary restrictions eliminating any foods identified as being problematic by the ALCAT blood test.
 Heavy metals removal if tests indicate they are a problem.